• Home

 Print Recipe Pin Recipe Rate this Recipe

-This easy Homemade Bolognese Sauce is quicker than the authentic Italian version but doesn’t skip on flavor.
-Loaded with beef and pork, it’s the best way to upgrade a bowl of pappardelle pasta.
+This easy pappardelle bolognese is quicker than the authentic Italian version but doesn’t skimp on flavor!
+Packed with tender beef and pork, it’s rich and hearty (and simmered to perfection in under an hour!).

 Equipment